TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 <br>

-I'm a Laravel-beginner, so if you see much better way to achieve some goal, **let me know in the pull-request**.
+I'm a Laravel-beginner, so if you see a much better way to achieve some goal, **let me know in the pull-request**.
 Thank you!

 <br>